Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Sputum and nasal discharge cultures.
 A test used to find and identify the microorganism causing an infection.

-In many cases, antibiotic treatment is not necessary to treat acute bronchitis, since most of the infections are caused by viruses.
+In nearly all cases, antibiotics should not be used to treat acute bronchitis.
+That’s because most of the infections are caused by viruses.
 Even children who have been coughing for longer than 8 to 10 days usually do not need antibiotics.
-Treatment should include good hand hygiene and avoidance of secondhand tobacco smoke.
-Most of the treatment is supportive of the symptoms your child may have, and may include:
+Treatment should include good hand washing and avoidance of secondhand tobacco smoke.
+Most of the treatment is supportive and may include:

 Analgesics, such as acetaminophen (for fever and discomfort)